Here's How Accurate The Fitbit Alta HR Actually Is

 Chest Strap vs. Wrist-based Heart Rate Monitors: Which Is Better?

-There’s a pretty obvious reason why even the best wrist-worn heart-rate monitors usually aren’t as reliable as chest straps: they’re not right on top of your heart, measuring its electrical activity.
+There’s a pretty obvious reason why even the best wrist-worn heart rate monitors usually aren’t as reliable as chest straps: they’re not right on top of your heart, measuring its electrical activity.

 But a Fitbit or similar wristband, which is “a little bit downstream from your actual heart rate,” instead measures your blood flow as a proxy, Gillinov said.
 Its sensor shines a light into your skin, and the amount of light reflected back is proportional to the amount of blood flowing in and out, which varies with your pulse.

 In a recent research letter in JAMA Cardiology, Gillinov and his colleagues had 50 healthy adults wear various wearables while running on treadmills at different speeds.
-In an experience similar to ours, the Cleveland team found that the Charge HR (which shares the same heart-rate tracking technology as the Alta HR) tended to underestimate heart rate during more vigorous exercise.
+In an experience similar to ours, the Cleveland team found that the Charge HR (which shares the same heart rate tracking technology as the Alta HR) tended to underestimate heart rate during more vigorous exercise.

 Another reason a wrist-based reading might be off is because if your wrist moves during a workout, the band can slide up and down your arm and miss some beats.
 And if your heart is working at a very high intensity, it might produce some irregular beats that would go unnoticed by the tracker, Milton said.